texfaq/texfaq.github.io/FAQ-uselmfonts.md

 ---
+title:  Using the Latin Modern fonts
 section: Fonts
 subsection: Particular font families
 date: 2014-06-10
 ---

-# Using the Latin Modern fonts

 The [`lm`](https://ctan.org/pkg/lm) fonts are an exciting addition to the armoury of the (La)TeX user: high quality outlines of fonts that